 Masking Requirements for Students, Faculty, and Staff

 Currently, Delaware County is experiencing “high transmission” of the virus.
-Based on guidance from the CDC and from our own public health and medical experts, all individuals — regardless of vaccination status — will be required to wear masks while inside campus buildings, with the following exceptions:
+Based on guidance from the CDC and from our own public health and medical experts, all individuals are required to wear masks while inside campus buildings, with the following exceptions: